-In Meg’s proposal, she thought that “it could be fun to place some untidy tree spirits or mad Roses in the formal setting of the gardens, in among the climbing roses; something of the wild reminding us of the origin of the horticultural specimens on show, and what they would like to return to if not tamed and clipped into shape.”
+Meg has placed some untidy wild rose spirits in the formal setting of the gardens; reminding us of the origins of the horticultural specimens on show, and what they would like to return to, if not tamed and clipped into shape.
+(Suffolk)

 Claire is a multidisciplinary visual artist also known as ‘eyeseethingsdifferently’.
-She is hugely inspired by nature, and since relocating to Norfolk from Essex, can often be found wandering around the Norfolk coastline and Broads, getting close up to the fascinating displays created naturally and being imbued with energy to create.
+She is hugely inspired by nature, and since relocating to Norfolk from Essex, can often be found wandering around the Norfolk coastline and Broads.
 Claire’s research revolves around assessing our impact on the environment and how the environment affects our mental health.

 Nick developed his artistic practice as a mature student over the past 20 years.
 He has exhibited his work across the region.

 This piece is a metaphor on the state of our society and a critique of the actions of selfish people who are not taken to task for their actions.
 Nick has collected roadside rubbish from a five-mile radius to create a large capsule pill, containing cans and plastic bottles.
 (Norfolk)